lausek/lovm2/book/src/building/introduction.md

 #}
 ```

+The main generation functionality is exposed via `Block` and every structure that contains it like `Branch`, `Repeat` and functions.
+You can use these methods on all of them:

+- `step(..)` append a new statement to the block.
+- `branch(..)` create a new branch at the current position.
+This returns a `BranchBuilder`.
+- `repeat(..)` and `repeat_until(..)` which return a mutable reference to a new block.
+The first variant is an endless loop, while the latter supports breaking once a condition is met.

 ## Functions

 The whole `ModuleBuilder` is centered around the creation of `Hir`.
 As we already found out in the [Concepts](../concepts/bytecode.md) chapter, a `Hir` is conceptually equal to a function.
 The resulting bytecode is able to process a given amount of parameters and leave a return value in place.